Takahiro-Itazuri/my-survey-slides/PITCHME.md

 <div class="container">
   <div class="col">
     <u><b>Abstract</b></u><br>
     We develop hierarchical Bayesian neural network to capture subject-specific variations and share statistical strength across subjects.
-We also develop methods for adapting our model to new subjects when a small number of subject-specific personalization data is available.
+We also develop methods for adapting our model to new subjects when a small number of subject-specific personalization data is available.<br>
     <u><b>Contribution</b></u><br>
     <ul>
       <li>Develop hierarchical Bayesian neural networks for personalized gesture recognition in the presence of inter-subject variations</li>